2022 Beijing Sitong Bridge protest

-The Beijing Sitong Bridge protest was a protest in China during the prelude to the 20th National Congress of the Chinese Communist Party (CCP).
-On the morning of October 13, 2022, a protester demonstrated against CCP general secretary Xi Jinping's cult of personality, dictatorship, human rights violations, strengthening of censorship, seeking of leadership for life and implementation of the zero-COVID policy by hanging banners and burning tires on Sitong Bridge (四通桥 (Sìtōng Qiáo)) in Haidian District, Beijing.
+The Beijing Sitong Bridge protest was a protest that took place on October 13, 2022, in Haidian, Beijing, China.

+The protest happened three days before the opening of the 20th National Congress of the Chinese Communist Party (CCP).
+On the morning of October 13, 2022, a protester demonstrated against CCP general secretary Xi Jinping's cult of personality, dictatorship, human rights violations, strengthening of censorship, seeking of leadership for life and implementation of the zero-COVID policy by hanging banners and burning tires on Sitong Bridge (四通桥 (Sìtōng Qiáo)) in Haidian, Beijing.

-The protester's identity has not been confirmed, but he has been dubbed Bridge Man or Banner Man in reference to Tank Man.
+The protester, Peng Lifa (彭立发; pinyin: Péng Lìfā; b.
+1974), has been dubbed Bridge Man or Banner Man in reference to Tank Man.

 Background

 Protests took place frequently in China in the 2000s, with 180,000 protests taking place in 2010 according to Tsinghua University sociology professor Sun Liping.

 This protest against Xi Jinping and his policies was rare, as it came just days before the start of the CCP National Congress, a period during which the authorities imposed extremely tight control over protests and dissent.
 It was widely expected that Xi's rule for an unprecedented third term would be cemented at the Congress.